bewa4021/PlagiarismChecker/README.md

 # PlagiarismChecker
-A Python 3 Plagiarism Checker
+A Python 3 Plagiarism Checker.
+Run commonSubstrings.py to run the code.
+Change File1 & File2 within commonSubstrings.py to match the text files you are choosing to compare.